Chr0nos/tortoise_vector/README.md

-# Implementation of vector from Tortoise-ORM
+# Implementation of vector for Tortoise-ORM
 Usage:

 ```python